 Core performance counters are used to count processor core events, such as data-cache misses, or the duration of events, such as the number of clocks it takes to return data from memory after a cache miss.
 During event counting, hardware increments a counter each time it detects an occurrence of a specified event.
-During duration measurement, hardware counts the number of processor clocks it takes to complete an event.
+During duration measurement, hardware counts the number of processor clock cycles required to complete a specific hardware function.